WDYT32/generate-GUI-for-config/README.md

 # generate-GUI-for-config
 A utility for quickly generating HTML settings pages based on configuration files.
 ## About
 This utility need to fast making settings page for configuration.
-Support [TOML](examples/example.sh.cf), [SH](examples/example.toml.cf) and INI configuration formats.
+Do not support attachments elements.
 ## Installation
 You may build it from sources or download this from releases page.

-For building, it's your needs:
+For building, you should do:
 - Download sources from GitHub page or terminal client.
 - Install Rust from [this link](https://www.rust-lang.org/tools/install) or if you use a Linux-like system, then install `cargo` using your package manager.
-- If you downloaded sources from GitHub page, you need to extract files from archive.
+- If you downloaded the sources from the GitHub page, you need to extract files from archive.
 - Go to the directory where you have placed the source code.
 It must have `Cargo.toml` file in root.
 - Open your terminal or console in this directory and run `cargo build --release`.
-- After building done by path `target/release/` you find executable file with name `ggfc`.
+- After building is done, you can find the executable file at the path `target/release/` you find executable file with name `ggfc`.
 ## Using
-There type this command (on Windows, you need to type `ggfc.exe` instead of `./ggfc`): `./ggfc path/to/your/format -o file/output/name -r path/to/resources`.
+Type this command (on Windows, you need to type `ggfc.exe` instead of `./ggfc`): `./ggfc path/to/your/format -o file/output/name -r path/to/resources`.

 There are arguments:

-mandatory
+Mandatory:
 - `format` - file on the basis of which will be generated settings page.
 - `-r` - path to resources needs to generate.

-and optional
+And optional:
 - `-o` - which gives output file name.

 ### Format